 Gaelcholáiste an Phiarsaigh

-This school was founded in response to a demand from parents of students attending All-Irish primary schools for second level All-Irish education in South County Dublin.
+This school was founded in response to a demand from parents of students attending All-Irish primary schools for second level All-Irish education.
 The Board of Management of Gaelcholáiste an Phiarsaigh acknowledges its responsibility to families attending All-Irish schools as distinct to favouring one educational institution over another.

-An Foras Patrúnachta, the patron body and the Board of Management of Gaelcholáiste an Phiarsaigh compiled this enrollment policy.
-This policy is in accordance with guidelines from the Department of Education and Skills and fulfills all statutory requirements.
+An Foras Patrúnachta, the patron body and the Board of Management of Gaelcholáiste an Phiarsaigh compiled this enrolment policy.
+This policy is in accordance with guidelines from the Department of Education and Skills and fulfils all statutory requirements.

 Gaelcholáiste an Phiarsaigh is an All-Irish multi-denominational school under the patronage of An Foras Pátrúnachta.
 An Foras Pátrúntacha has as its objective the provision of Irish medium education of the highest standard to the students of its schools.

 The school is a non-fee paying school financed by the Department of Education and Skills.

 Gaelcholáiste an Phiarsaigh is an All-Irish multi-denominational school.
 All students are welcome subject to the criteria referenced in this policy.

 The provision of the curriculum is in accordance with syllabi from the Department of Education and Skills under section 30 of the Education Act 1998 and the school complies with its obligations under section 9 of the same act.